Skip to content

 The Missoulian quoted the parenthetical '(University police)' exactly as it appeared in the alert, suggesting the alert used a specific abbreviation that the paper expanded for readers

-This update came as the lockdown approached the two-hour mark, before the formal all-clear
+This update came late in the secure-mode period, before the formal all-clear

 ALL CLEAREmail